giantswarm/docs/src/content/advanced/forcing-cgroupv1/index.md

 To ensure a smooth transition, in case our customers need time to modify applications to make them compatible with Control Groups v2, we introduced a mechanism that will allow using Control Groups v1 on specific node pools.

+In order to apply the changes, roll of the nodes is required.

+We recommend set the proper the annotation on the node pool before updating to the release `17.0.0`.

 ## Configure node pool with cgroup v1

 ### AWS